 Timelines for notification to Virtual Node implementers will be documented and agreed to in the template MOU that will be cosigned by EPA and the Virtual Node implementer.

+Changes to the Virtual Node will be implemented using industry standard best practices across development, test and production environments, allowing for assessment of changes, regression testing and appropriate quality assurance activities.

 Memorandum of Understanding Recommendations